 As noted above, untenured faculty members may serve no longer than eight years of full-time faculty service or its equivalent in a tenure-track position at Brown University.
-Extensions of contract (not to exceed two years in total) may be granted by the appropriate divisional Dean for care of a newborn or newly adopted young child, or for other extraordinary circumstances.
+Extensions of contract (normally not to exceed two years in total) may be granted by the appropriate divisional dean for care of a newborn or newly adopted young child, or for other extraordinary circumstances.

 The effect of extending the faculty member's current contract in recognition of either parenting responsibilities or extraordinary circumstances will be to lengthen the probationary period by the amount that the contract is extended.
-In no case may any combination of extensions total more than two years (four academic semesters).
+Normally, no combination of extensions should total more than two years (four academic semesters).